felixduvallet/video-segmentation/README.md

 # cut_video

-Quick and dirty video cutting using ffmpeg
+Quick and dirty video cutting using ffmpeg.

+There are many like it, but this one is mine.